VL5H/Spam-Message-Classification-Model/README.md

 # Spam-Message-Classification-Model
 A Naive Bayes Classifier optimized to classify SMS messages as either spam or not spam.

-Uses a publically available, tab-separated, dataset of 5000+ spam and and non-spam messages (labelled as "spam" and "ham") for model training.
+Uses a publically available, tab-separated, dataset of 5000+ spam and non-spam messages (labelled as "spam" and "ham") for model training.
 Utilizes Python's NLTK library for data preprocessing.
 Naive Bayes logic is implemented via the collections library following the standard Bayesian inference equation:
 ```math